 Odontochelys is very different from the modern turtle because it had a long, pointed snout lined with teeth.
 All modern-day turtles have sharp beaks and no teeth.
 Further, in Odontochelys only the plastron (lower shell) was fully formed while the carapace (top shell) was not.

-A picture of Odontochelysis given on the left to let you have an idea of how prehistoric turtles look like.
+A picture of Odontochelysis given above to let you have an idea of how prehistoric turtles look like.